agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

 This document was generated by reading the repository's source code directly (June 2026), one indexing pass per component plus cross-cutting passes for Kafka/scaling, benchmarking, and deployment.
-Every non-obvious claim is cited to a `path:line`. `design.md` and the `e2e/` docs were used as corroboration.
+Every non-obvious claim is cited to a `path:line`.
 The diagrams here are freshly derived from the code rather than from the older files under `mermaids/`.